sdman135/Take-Two-Stock----Time-Series/README.md

 * The Data:

   - The data was taken from https://finance.yahoo.com/, including stock data from 1/4/2010 to 6/2/2020.
-The Data contained a total of 2622 data points (Open, High, Low, Close and Volume stock values per date the market was opened).
-I was mainly concerned with the closing stock prices, isn't everyone.
+The Data contained a total of 2622 data points (Open, High, Low, Adjusted Close and Volume stock values per date the market was opened).
+I was mainly concerned with the closing stock prices, isn't everyone, so I dropped all unnecessary columns.

   - I spilt the data into training and test datasets, to later validate the accuracy of my forecasting and decrease bias.
 I aggregated the data by weeks, months and years (averaging the values), which also helped with some missing values.